 Add a tablespoon each of flour and sugar and stir well.
-Repeat several times to form a loose, sloppy, batter, then add the baking powder and mix together.
-Add the remaining flour and sugar a little at a time, incorporating into the mixture steadily and evenly.
+Repeat several times to form a loose, sloppy batter.
+Add the baking powder and mix together, then add the remaining flour and sugar a little at a time, incorporating into the mixture steadily and evenly.

 When all of the cake ingredients are well combined, grab a large balloon whisk (that’s an ordinary whisk to you and me) and whisk well for a few minutes until the mixture grows in size slightly – this incorporates air into the cake mixture and gives a better rise and a lighter, fluffier end result.
 It isn’t essential and does take a little practise so if it doesn’t work for you, don’t worry, your cake will still be beautiful.